So, you dream of starting a small business but have no idea where to begin? I get it. Every day, I help clients who are in the same boat.

 New business owners should familiarize themselves with accounting before starting operations.
 They should also talk with a CPA or a professional who will prepare their business tax return.
-The tax preparer will be able to share best accounting practices and provide a template for you.
+The tax preparer will be able to share the best accounting practices and provide a template for you.
 It will make the tax preparation process faster, easier, and less expensive.

 Depending on your specific circumstances, you may want to consider hiring a bookkeeper or outsourcing the task.
 Consulting with an experienced professional will ensure you establish a sufficient accounting system.
 If you are completely unfamiliar with accounting, consider taking a class or reading a book.

-Small business owners should keep accurate accounting records so they know exactly where their business stands financially throughout the year.
+Small business owners should keep accurate accounting records, so they know exactly where their business stands financially throughout the year.
 An up-to-date balance sheet and income statement provide a valuable financial overview.
 Accounting enables business owners to see a snapshot of where a business stands and whether it is profitable.

 Clean records also make life easier and save time when filing tax returns.
 Business owners should adopt an accounting system early on.
 You should use Excel, QuickBooks, or other software.
 Whichever you choose, be consistent!
 Also, keep track of organizational and startup costs.
 They are tax deductible.